TikTok 2023: Are gender-based trends reinforcing stereotypes?

 Maher's original video, posted on TikTok in May, showed her dinner of just four grapes, a few crackers and cheese.

-The hashtag #girldinner has since been used over over 2 billion times on TikTok.
+The hashtag #girldinner has since been used more than two billion times on TikTok.

 One user even created a TikTok sound which has become the unofficial girl dinner song - and according to TikTok has been used by more than 430,000 people to soundtrack their own videos.